rajaravindp/flexiCon/README.md

 A list of all the supported languages can be found here: <br>
 https://cloud.google.com/translate/docs/languages

-Make sure to install and upgrade dependencies by running the code below:
+Make sure to install and upgrade dependencies by running the code below: <br>
 !pip install --upgrade googletrans==4.0.0-rc1

 Here is an implementation of the code: <br>